-Pearls of Wisdom is a series of seminars with local neurologists as well as doctors of various specialties, nutrition experts, and other professionals that are able to give information and advice that are pertinent to topics related to Parkinson's Disease.
+Pearls of Wisdom is a series of seminars with professional speakers, such as doctors, nutrition experts, and therapists giving information relating to Parkinson's.
 These sessions will include a lecture followed by a Q & A session.
-If you are not already on our mailing & email lists please call and let us know if you would like to be, or call if you need any further information.
-We are happy to hear from you.
+If you are not already on our mailing & email lists please call and let us know.
+We want to make sure you are included.